 - Storage: Store leftovers in the refrigerator in an airtight container for up to 3 days.

-- Reheating: The easiest way to them is by microwaving them.
-Start with 30 seconds and add in 10 second increments until heated to your liking.
+- Reheating: The easiest way to reheat them is by microwaving them.
+Start with 30 seconds and add in 10-second increments until heated to your liking.

-- Make Ahead: Can be made ahead and served for up to 3 days.
+- Make-Ahead: Can be made ahead and then stored in the refrigerator for up to 3 days.

-- Can be frozen, however I personally do not like them this way so my personal opinion is that freezing is not recommended.
+- Freezing: Can be frozen, however, I personally do not like them this way so my personal opinion is that freezing is not recommended.

 Leave a Reply